uriel1998/ainkcontracts/AInk_contract_author_website_magazine.md

 Address:
 SSN/EIN:
 and
-Steven Saus, as the principal of *Alliteration Ink*, of Dayton, Ohio ("the Publisher") solely with reference to the Work(s) tentatively entitled **TITLE** ("the Work") to appear in the anthology **ANTHOLOGY** ("the Anthology") with a word count of **WORDS**.
-This agreement for the Anthology supercedes and replaces any prior agreement for the Anthology.
+Steven Saus, as the principal of *Alliteration Ink*, of Dayton, Ohio ("the Publisher") solely with reference to the Work(s) tentatively entitled **TITLE** ("the Work") to appear in the periodical/website **PERIODICAL** ("the Publication") with a word count of **WORDS**.

-##SIGNATURES
+#SIGNATURES
 Signed:

 ###The Publisher

-###Date
+#
+#
 ###The Author

-###Date
+Date
 \pagebreak

 #TERMS OF AGREEMENT
 ##GRANT OF RIGHTS

-The Author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for one year post first publication of the Anthology.
-Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" anthology, or for a podcast market managed by Escape Artists Inc, provided the Author gives the Publisher prior written notice.
+The Author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - as part of the Publication for one year post first publication of the Publication.
+Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" Publication, or for a podcast market managed by Escape Artists Inc, provided the Author gives the Publisher prior written notice.

-The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for five years post first publication of the Anthology.
+The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Publication for five years post first publication of the Publication.
+After the initial five year term, this grant of rights shall automatically renew in one year terms until cancelled by either the Author or Publisher.

-The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as it appears in **ANTHOLOGY**.
+The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as it appears in **Publication**.

 ##RIGHTS RETAINED
 The Publisher will make no major alterations to the Work's text or title without the Author's written approval.
 The Publisher reserves the right to make minor copy-editing changes.